P.D. Soros Fellowship for New Americans

 Cynthia He is an immigrant from China

-Fellowship awarded to support work towards a PhD/MD in Neuroscience and Medicine at University of California, Los Angeles (UCLA)
+Fellowship awarded to support work towards an MD/PhD in Medicine and Neuroscience at University of California, Los Angeles (UCLA)

 Cynthia He was born in Shanghai, China.
 Her parents and grandparents had been sent to rural farms for re-education during the Cultural Revolution.
 She and her parents moved to California soon after she was born.

-Cynthia completed her M.D. and Ph.D in Neuroscience in the Medical Scientist Training Program at the David Geffen School of Medicine at UCLA.
+As an undergraduate at Stanford University, Cynthia worked in the neonatology lab of David Stevenson, studying potential therapies for neonatal jaundice.
+She graduated in 2010 in Biological Sciences with honors in Neurobiology.
+Cynthia has been a pianist since a young age and also completed a minor in Music during college.
+She then completed her M.D. and Ph.D in Neuroscience in the Medical Scientist Training Program at the David Geffen School of Medicine at UCLA.
 For her dissertation research in the laboratory of Carlos Portera-Cailliau, Cynthia studied how cortical networks and sensory processing mechanisms develop aberrantly in Fragile X Syndrome (the most common inherited form of autism).
 As a medical student, Cynthia served in multiple leadership roles on the Medical Student Council and Medical Education Committee.

 Education